Chopping wood and splitting logs is far from easy!

 If you are looking for anything bigger than 14 inches, it is an ax.
 So starting from 14 inches all the way up to 36 inches in length, you are dealing with axes.
 An ax is supposed to be used with both hands.

-It’s not rocket science that if anything bigger than 14 inches qualifies to be an ax, everything smaller is a hatchet.
+It’s not rocket science that if anything bigger than 14 inches qualifies to be an axe, everything smaller is a hatchet.
 Unlike their bigger counterparts, hatchets do not pack enough power to bring down an entire tree.
-These are mostly used by wildlife explorers who may need to chop smaller logs for firewood or use it as a survival and hunting tool.
+These are mostly used by wildlife explorers who may need to chop smaller logs for firewood or use them as survival axes and hunting tools.

-In a nutshell, an ax and a hatchet differ on only two grounds – size and power.
+In a nutshell, an axe and a hatchet differ on only two grounds – size and power.
 So you need to choose between the two depending on these two factors.